Preface

 p-value

-No need any gamma function complexity for practical calculation.
+No need any gamma function complexity for practical calculation by hand.
 For beginner like us, it is better to use excel built-in fomula instead.

 Confidence Intervals

-We can continue to other statistical properties beyond just coefficients, but I gues I need to stop before this article become to complex.
+We can continue to other statistical properties beyond just coefficients.
+There’s more we could calculate: confidence bounds, prediction intervals, F-tests.
+But let’s save that for next time.
+I guess I need to stop before this article become to complex.
 Let’s keep this article to be statistics for beginner.

 What Lies Ahead 🤔?